This post may contain affiliate links. See our affiliate disclaimer here.

 The offerings and prices are similar for both companies, so just check which company is offering a better sign-up promotion.

-One difference is that Dish offers a Pay As You Go option that allows you to turn off service during months where you are not using your RV TV.
+One difference is that Dish offers a Pay As You Go option that allows you to turn off service during months when you are not using your RV TV.
 This is a great option for RVers who only travel half the year or are not full-timers.

 Pros

-• Satellite RV is just like TV in your sticks and bricks.
+- Satellite RV is just like TV in your sticks and bricks.
 You can get all the TV channels and include features like a DVR.

 Cons